-Rabobank, founded over a century ago, is one of the largest banking groups in the Netherlands and ranks in the top 25 banking institutions in the world in terms of total assets and Tier I capital.
+Rabobank, founded over a century ago, is one of the largest banking groups in the Netherlands and ranks in the top 25 banking institutions in the world in terms of total assets and Tier I capital (The Banker, July 2008, www.thebanker.com).
 The Group is a cooperative banking organisation comprised of Rabobank Nederland (a cooperative entity licensed as a credit institution in the Netherlands), Rabobank Nederland's local member credit institutions (the "Local Rabobanks") and numerous specialised finance and other subsidiaries.
 A system of cross guarantees provides for intra-Group credit support among Rabobank Nederland, all Local Rabobanks and certain subsidiaries in the event of a shortfall in assets in one of the entities.
-In the Netherlands, the Rabobank Group follows an 'allfinance' concept, meaning it provides an integrated range of financial services comprised primarily of retail banking, wholesale banking and international retail banking, asset management and investment, leasing, real estate and distribution of insurance products to a wide range of both individual and corporate customers.
+In the Netherlands, the Rabobank Group follows an 'all-finance' concept, meaning it provides an integrated range of financial services comprised primarily of retail banking, wholesale banking and international retail banking, asset management and investment, leasing, real estate and distribution of insurance products to a wide range of both individual and corporate customers.
 As an all-finance provider, the Group focuses on operations that produce fee-based income in addition to the Group's traditional interest-based income sources.
-For example, Rabobank is active in asset management through Robeco Group N.V., the largest retail investment manager in the Netherlands in terms of assets under management, in which Rabobank Nederland owns a 100 per cent. equity interest.
 Internationally, Rabobank pursues a niche strategy in investment and international corporate banking through Rabobank International.
 At 31 December 2007, the Rabobank Group operated in the Netherlands through 174 Local Rabobanks, 1,159 branches and 3,102 points of contact and internationally through overseas offices in countries outside the Netherlands.
-Senior ranking securities issued under the 2008 Rabobank Euro 110,000,000,000 Global Medium-Term Note Programme have received ratings from Moody's and Standard & Poor's of Aaa and AAA respectively and AA+ from Fitch Ratings Ltd.
+Senior ranking securities issued under the 2008 Rabobank Euro 110,000,000 Global Medium-Term Note Programme have received ratings from Moody's and Standard & Poor's of Aaa and AAA respectively and AA+ from Fitch Ratings Ltd.